VPC and subnets

 Existing VPC and subnets

 - The VPC has at least three subnets, each in a different availability zone; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.

 - The VPC subnets must be connected to an Internet Gateway OR a NAT Gateway.
 VPC should be able to make an outbound connection with the internet or set of CIDRs and ports provided by Cloudera.

-- If you are planning to use the Machine Learning service, you must:
+- If you are planning to use Data Engineering or Machine Learning, you

 sharedso that Kubernetes can find them.
 For load balancers to be able to choose the subnets correctly, you are also required to tag private subnets with the